McClellan saddle

-Based on his observations, McClellan proposed a design that was adopted by the Army in 1859.
+Based on his observations, McClellan proposed a design that was adopted by the US Army in 1859.
 The McClellan saddle was a success and continued in use in various forms until the US Army's last horse cavalry and horse artillery was dismounted late in World War II.
 Today, the McClellan saddle is used by ceremonial mounted units in the US Army.
 The saddle was used by several other nations, including Rhodesia and Mexico, and to a degree by the British in the Boer War.
 The saddle came in various seat sizes that predominantly ranged from approximately 11 to 12 ½ inches.

 Origin and development

 In April 1855, six years before the start of the Civil War, Captain George B. McClellan sailed to Europe as part of a military commission to study developments in European tactics, weaponry, and logistics.
 McClellan's focus was the organization of engineer troops and cavalry.
 After the one-year tour, during which time McClellan observed several battles of the Crimean War, McClellan brought back almost 100 books and manuals.
 These he read before writing his report, which concluded with his proposed manual for American cavalry adapted from existing Russian cavalry regulations.
 He also proposed a cavalry saddle that he claimed was a modification of a Hungarian model used in the Prussian service.
 The saddle was almost certainly a modification of the Spanish tree saddle in common use in Mexico during this period, and which had become common in some parts of the US.

 The McClellan saddle was adopted by the US War Department in 1859 and remained standard issue, in various models, for the remaining history of the horse cavalry.
 The original M1859 version was the form used during the Civil War, and the design saw subsequent modifications.
 The saddle always remained recognizable as McClellan's design, which included cavalry and artillery models.
 In addition, a model for packers was introduced as the M1913.